asafmaoz1234/skeleton-spring-mvn-controller/README.md

 This is a basic skeleton project for when you want to **quick start** a java-springboot-maven project that is going to accept **REST requests**.

-This repository is ready with a SampleController that has **CRUD endpoints ready** and a sample Autowired Model.
+This repository is ready with a SampleController that has **CRUD endpoints ready**, a sample Autowired Model and payload class for POST/PUT.

 - **CRUD endpoints** differ in the HTTP method type, path variables, response type and request object.